rsainir/SecurityOperations/awesome-ctf-cheatsheet-master/readme.md

 > A list to help keep track and provide a rough view of different exploits and tools that are available (for CTFs and Offensive Security/Red Team SecOps in general)

+> Massive thank you to the awesome-ctf repo for a baseline template to start working with while geining more and more experience.

 ---